nerai/CMenu/README.md

 	$ len 54321
 	String "54321" has length 5

 CMenu keeps an index of all available commands and lists them upon user request via typing "help".
-Moreover, it also automatically assigns abbreviations to all commands and keeps them up-to-date when you later add new commands with similar keywords.
+Moreover, it also automatically assigns abbreviations to all commands (if useful) and keeps them up-to-date when you later add new commands with similar keywords.

 	$ help
 	Available commands: